bartificer/programming-by-stealth/docs/pbs87.md

 }
 ```

 The comments hopefully make it clear how this function implements the Fibonacci algorithm.
-Notice that we yield the initial two values which the algorithm hard-codes before we start the infinite loop that then continues to apply the algorithm for ever.
+Notice that we yield the initial two values which the algorithm hard-codes before we start the infinite loop that then continues to apply the algorithm forever.

 We can use this function from the console like so: